GRardB/unstated-viewer/README.md

 # Unstated Viewer

-`<UnstatedViewer>` is simple component to help you view the state inside your [Unstated](https://github.com/jamiebuilds/unstated) containers.
+`<UnstatedViewer>` is a simple component to help you view the state inside your [Unstated](https://github.com/jamiebuilds/unstated) containers.

 ##  Proof